soe43/TrafficSim2017/README.md

 ## Features
 ### Features Added:
 -Basic Map grid system with Roads.
--Cars can move and turn and change its velocity.
+-Cars can move, turn, and change their velocity based on awareness of stoplights and other cars around them.
 -One-lane Roads.
--Rudimentary Two-Way Roads.
+-Rudimentary Two-Way Roads (literally just two one-way Roads with opposite directions placed next to each other).
 -Functioning stop lights that control traffic flow.
 -Accordion Menu.
-**Menu Features**
+**Menu Features (Credit to the ControlP5 Library)**
 -Toggle between 3 built-in maps.
 -Slider for controlling the frequency of Car spawns.
 -Clear all Cars button.
--Slider to adjust the rate at which TrafficLights switch.
+-Pause button.

 ### Features to be Implemented:
 -Menu can toggle build mode system, where user build roads with mouse clicks.
 -More Intersection functionality and features.
 -Two-lanes within a single Road.

+## Bugs
+-Cars will overlap each other when too many of them bunch up near intersections.
+-If you pause the simulation, and then try to press any of the other buttons on the Menu, you have to unpause before any changes will show up on the display.

-## Development Log:
+## Proposed Development Log from Prototype:
 STAGE 0: Research (estimated completion date: 6/2/17, if not done already) Completion of prototype and class outlines
 Research into PVectors and how to use them in relation to our project.